fabianfassnacht/QGIS_Tutorial5/Tutorial_5_Digitizing.md

 **Figure 20: Opening the attribute table.**

 We have now defined how the output column of the attribute table that will store the “area value” of our Polygon should look like.
 Now we have to tell QGIS that it should calculate the area of the Polygon.
-To do this, **we open the menu marked with “4” in Figure 20 and then double-click the option “$area” which will then also appear in the “Expression” section on the left, which has been empty so far.**
+To do this,

+**we open the menu marked with “4” in Figure 20 and then double-click the option “$area” which will then also appear in the “Expression” section on the left, which has been empty so far.**

-After conducting all this steps, the “Field Calculator” window should look like shown in Figure 21.
+After conducting all these steps, the “Field Calculator” window should look like shown in Figure 21.
 If this is the case, **click “OK” and the window will disappear.**

 If we now have another look at the attribute table of the “Polygon_tut5” Layer, we will see that a new column has been added to the attribute table that contains the area of the Polygon (see Figure 22).
 In our case the value is given in square meters as the defined UTM coordinate system is a metric system.
 For the Polygon created in this Tutorial the area is 249400.03 square meters.
-This value is likely to differ in your case, eventhough they should be quite similar.
+This value is likely to differ in your case, eventhough it should be similar.

 ![Figure 21: Opening the attribute table.](Fig21_Tut5.png)